 5) Closed Loop Payments - payment via mobile apps created by the company.

-Most of the companies are coming up with their own mobile apps and integrating the payment feature to ease the transaction process for the consumers.
-Whether it’s an E-commerce App, Travel App or Food App, mobile payment plays a significant role in boosting the sales of the company.
+Most companies are coming up with their own mobile apps and integrating the payment feature to ease the transaction process for consumers.
+Whether it’s an E-commerce App, Travel App, or Food App, mobile payment plays a significant role in boosting the sales of the company.
 Apart from getting attention from the users, it also brings many malicious users to exploit the system.

-We thought of checking out the issue in 10 E-commerce apps of India and it was shocking to see that 8 of them were vulnerable to payment bypass attack.
+We thought of checking out the issue in 10 E-commerce apps in India and it was shocking to see that 8 of them were vulnerable to payment bypass attacks.